ketangangal/fcc-ai-engineering-aws/01-embeddings/README.md

 # Embeddings for NLP

 Welcome to the Embeddings for NLP repository.
-This repository contains a Jupyter Notebook, `main.ipynb`, which covers various concepts related to embeddings in Natural Language Processing (NLP).
+This repository contains a Jupyter Notebook, `embeddings-for-nlp.ipynb`, which covers various concepts related to embeddings in Natural Language Processing (NLP).
 This is based on the book [Build a Large Language Model (From Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch)

 ## Overview